-Mendocino offers the full spectrum of accommodation choices – from camping to the just opened and very luxurious Inn at Newport Ranch.
+Mendocino offers the full spectrum of accommodation choices – from camping to the very luxurious Inn at Newport Ranch.
 Your budget will be the deciding factor.

 I think Mendocino is a remarkable village with so much to offer the visitor in a very small area.
 If you love the California coast – and you want something wilder and less crowded than southern California, then this is a great area to visit.

 - A Visit to Catalina Island – A World Away From LA

 - Hiking in Palm Springs: The Three Must Do Hikes